How Big Data will Revolutionize the Business Scene in the Near Future: Part 2

 Big data cloud service is behind-the-scene magic of IoT.
 Neil Mendelson, Vice President, Big Data Advanced Analytics, Oracle, said expanding cloud services would not only catch sensor-data but feed it into big data algorithms and analytics to make effective use of it.
 Moreover, secure IoT cloud service will assist manufacturers in creating new products and services that take action on analyzed data safely, without human intervention.

 We will be progressing as a society where information and data itself would become our essential commodity of trade.
-Micro-licensing, transactions and monetized exchange of information will become important tasks as our machine-to-machine and automation networks take care of our daily needs.
+Micro-licensing, transactions, and monetized exchange of information will become important tasks as our machine-to-machine and automation networks take care of our daily needs.
 Owning the data, assessing the data, and innovating and improving would become the basis for industry and corporate success.

 Cognitive computing and AI will shape the way for personalized medicine, help save lives of people suffering from rare ailments, and improve the state of health-care in the coming years.
 Today, only 16 percent of hospitals in the U.S. use predictive analytics, despite President Barack Obama’s precision medicine initiative in the 2015 U.S. Parliament address.
-However, recent technological advances that apply AI to big data predictive analytics actually make it possible to practice personalized medicine through mapped genomic data with a patient’s electronic medical records and to answer questions for medicine or treatments for rare diseases.
-In the past, medical research on the new diseases and their treatments has been cost prohibitive due to small sets of samples but it seems much feasible with large data-sets in big data.
-Now it might be possible to make use of precision medicine by involving answers to questions about potential treatments for sub-populations like women, older adults, children and different ethnicities.
+However, recent technological advances that apply AI to big data predictive analytics make it possible to practice personalized medicine through mapped genomic data with a patient’s electronic medical records and to answer questions for medicine or treatments for rare diseases.
+In the past, medical research on the new diseases and their treatments has been cost-prohibitive due to small sets of samples but it seems much feasible with large data-sets in big data.
+Now it might be possible to make use of precision medicine by involving answers to questions about potential treatments for sub-populations like women, older adults, children, and different ethnicities.

 Dealing with Natural Disasters

-Every year, billions of dollars and thousands of lives are lost during floods, earthquakes, droughts or other natural disasters.
-Data scientists recognize the value of using data mining techniques to evaluate natural disasters to help in understanding trends, analyzing vulnerability of populations and predicting future disasters.
+Every year, billions of dollars and thousands of lives are lost during floods, earthquakes, droughts, or other natural disasters.
+Data scientists recognize the value of using data mining techniques to evaluate natural disasters to help in understanding trends, analyzing the vulnerability of populations, and predicting future disasters.
 The objective of such analyses is to assist governments across the world for relief efforts, emergency response, and to devise strategies for future natural disaster mitigation.
 Recent developments in big data and data science technologies have assisted data scientists to employ descriptive and predictive techniques economically and accurately.
 These techniques have been useful in identifying populations susceptible to natural calamities by analyzing past incidents to determine patterns that might identify populations at risk and improve future disaster predictions.

 Impact of Big Data on Businesses

 Edwin Miller, CEO of 9Lenses, a US-based tech firm, says big data had a significant impact on businesses, right from supply chain operations, product development to customer relations, and would continue to do so.
-Though, many might not know about big data, it has certainly made an impact on quite a few conventional businesses.
+Though many might not know about big data, it has certainly made an impact on quite a few conventional businesses.

 US-based Capital One Financial Corporation is a good example.
-Between 1990 and 2000s, credit card industry used uniform pricing model charging each consumer the same price, however, with exception of Capital One.
+Between 1990 and 2000s, the credit card industry used a uniform pricing model charging each consumer the same price, however, except Capital One.
 The firm utilized a statistical model, which was based on demographic and public credit data, to provide customized products to customers.
-The innovation enabled the firm to earn 33 percent compound annual growth rate (CAGR) from 1995 to 2003.
+The innovation enabled the firm to earn a 33 percent compound annual growth rate (CAGR) from 1995 to 2003.
 As a result, quite a few banks have focused more on big data analytics, enabling them to achieve 17 percent growth in their yearly net revenue, when compared with top American banks such as Bank of America at 11 percent, Citigroup at 11 percent, and JP Morgan at 6 percent from 2009 to 2015.

 Rolls Royce is also applying big data, which in turn, has reformed aircraft engine manufacturing.
 The luxury carmaker routinely monitors around 3,600 engines, each having several sensors to predict where and when breakdowns might occur.
 The company has transformed its business from selling engines to selling both quality engines and monitoring services, charging customers according to usage, repair, and replacement.
 Currently, the service accounts for over 68 percent of their yearly revenue in aircraft engine division.

-As big data is still unfolding, it is quite clear that changes brought by big data will transform businesses, organizations and even societies.
+As big data is still unfolding, it is quite clear that changes brought by big data will transform businesses, organizations, and even societies.
 Big data will stay here and businesses need to adapt to this new paradigm.
-Companies may postpone or delay in implementing their big data strategies, but it is evident that firms which have already implemented their strategies outperform their peers.
+Companies may postpone or delay in implementing their big data strategies, but it is evident that firms that have already implemented their strategies outperform their peers.
 So, develop your big data strategy now if your company also wants to create and provide products and services in the thriving big data era.